LucyWilcox/Plague/reports/draft_review_lucy.md

 ##### Interpretation: Does the draft report interpret the results as an answer to the motivating question?
 Does the argument hold water?

 I'm unsure of how you are interpreting your replication of their model, I can't tell what is part of their experiment and what might be an extension.
-I think it's all replication, but then you talk about the experiment, thought it's not clear what the experiment is for so I assume it's replication.
+I think it's all replication, but then you talk about the experiment, though it's not clear what the experiment is for so I assume it's replication.
 Also why would defectors and cooperators converge?
 Why wouldn't they?

 ##### Replication: Are the results in the report consistent with the results from the original paper?